Python Security Guide

 OOP's Four Core Principles

-1. Encapsulation: Bundles data and methods together
+1. Encapsulation: Bundle related data and methods together into self-contained units

-2. Abstraction: Hides complexity behind simple interfaces
+2. Abstraction: Hide implementation complexity behind simple, intuitive interfaces

 Classes and Objects in Security Context